-^oOperating costs are \$1 higher than they otherwise would be to reflect the higher reported costs (depreciation and cost of goods sold) caused by the physical asset markup at the time of purchase.

-^bFirm A had 6 shares and Firm B had 3 shares before the merger.
-A gives 1 of its shares for each of B's, so A has 9 shares outstanding after the merger.
+^aOperating costs are \$1 higher than they otherwise would be; this reflects the higher reported costs (depreciation and cost of goods sold) caused by the physical asset markup at the time of purchase. ^bBefore the merger, Firm A had six shares and Firm B had three shares.
+Firm A gives one of its shares for each of Firm B's, so A has nine shares outstanding after the merger.